 RTT recently launched a strategy of creating media content and training societal storytellers – from Hollywood film directors to journalists – to produce creative content that will build recognition, hope, and new norms for healthy engagement across divides on a broad scale.

 RTT’s U.S. depolarization work focuses in the following areas:

-RTT produces and disseminates empathy-generating stories across political and geographic silos.
-RTT’s new short film PURPLE captures an ideologically diverse group of everyday Americans in rural WI and Iowa coming to see the humanity and motivations behind each other’s positions.
-To date, PURPLE has reached tens of thousands of viewers and screened in over 160 public libraries, campuses, museums, high schools, and religious communities across the country.
+RTT’s short film PURPLE captures an ideologically diverse group of everyday Americans in rural WI and Iowa coming to see the humanity and motivations behind each other’s positions.
+To date, PURPLE has reached tens of thousands of viewers and screened in over 340 faith communities, universities, high schools, public libraries, museums, think tanks, and non-profit organizations across the country.
 To download a Discussion Guide and learn how to host a screening, click here.

 Subscribe to our YouTube page to be the first to know about new content.